NeuroTech-UCSD/EEG-Speller-GUI/README.md

 Inner circle is deleate feature, which will delete the latest letter selected in our typing window.<br>
 ![Screen Shot 2021-10-09 at 11 13 48 AM](https://user-images.githubusercontent.com/74154666/136669741-7cb8cd48-d857-494f-9479-cf2fd3480344.png)
 <br>
-GUI starts from the upper right wedges and rotates every 5 seconds.
-Then rotation will continue between tubes after choosing a wedge.
-When a certain tube is selected, it will now rotate between the 5 letters.
-A letter selected will trigger a new update of its outer tube to 5 prediction and will start with rotating between 5 predicted letters.
+* GUI starts from the upper right wedges and rotates every 5 seconds.
+* Rotation will continue between tubes after choosing a wedge.
+* When a certain tube is selected, it will now rotate between the 5 letters.
+* A letter selected will trigger a new update of its outer tube to 5 prediction and will start with rotating between 5 predicted letters.

 GUI Usage
 Right is to select and left goes back to last step.